getstrm/pace/docs/tutorials/udfs.md

 on Databricks has `EXECUTE` permissions on the function.
 ![exec permissions](./dbr-exec-perms.png)

-## Create a data-policy
+## Create a Data Policy
-I've used a demo table with an `age` integer column in it, and downloaded a blueprint data policy
+We have used a demo table with an `age` integer column in it, and downloaded a blueprint data policy:

     pace  get data-policy --processing-platform dbr-pace pace.alpha_test.gddemo > policy.yaml

-I've edited the policy file, and included the following field transformation.
+We have then edited the policy file, and included the following field transformation:

 ```yaml
 metadata: